influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/influxdb-v1/measurementfieldkeys.md

 ## Parameters

 ### bucket
-The bucket to list field keys from.
+Bucket to retrieve field keys from.

 _**Data type:** String_

 ### measurement
-The measurement to list field keys from.
+Measurement to list field keys from.

 _**Data type:** String_

 ### start
-The oldest time to include in results.
+Oldest time to include in results.
 _Defaults to `-30d`._

 Relative start times are defined using negative durations.
 Negative durations are relative to now.
-Absolute start times are defined using timestamps.
+Absolute start times are defined using [time values](/influxdb/v2.0/reference/flux/language/types/#time-types).

 _**Data type:** Duration_